Kaneki-x/XChatMessageView/README.md

 ### Java

-#### 1. construct your Apdater and ViewHolder
+#### 1. construct your Adapter and ViewHolder
-Your adpater and holder must extends `XMessageAdapter` and `XViewHolder`, such as the sample code.
+Your adapter and holder must extends `XMessageAdapter` and `XViewHolder`, such as the sample code.

 ```java
 @XItemLayoutRes({